platonai/PulsarRPA/README.md

     bin/pulsar server

-And then you can see a popup browser window (a h2database client page), enter password 'sa', copy the SQL above, hit 'Run', all done.
+And then you can see a popup browser window (a h2database client page), enter password 'sa', copy the SQL above, hit 'Run'.

 All SQL functions can be found under fun/platonic/pulsar/ql/h2/udfs, every UDF have a namespace and a name.
-UDFs are case insensitive, and all underscores in a UDF are ignored.
-For example, DOMT_LOAD_AND_SELECT is the same as DOMT__LOAD__AND_SELECT__

 TODO: document all SQL functions